Help us match you with local pros in your area

 Ductwork Cleaning | $397-$992 |

-Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
+When picking an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled on a state-by-state basis.
+This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled by the state.

-HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
-All contractors must have four years of experience and be bonded.
-Contractors with employees must also meet insurance requirements.
-Always check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-You want to hire a company with glowing reviews and stories of positive service experiences.
+All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
+You should also read reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Choose a company with positive reviews and reports of great customer experiences.

-Always make sure you know what a company’s process is like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and explain why.
-Confirm that your technician will clean and test your system afterward to verify proper operation.
-When replacing your HVAC system, ask the contractor to provide details on the new energy efficiency, estimated installation time, brand, model, and features.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should detail the particular parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
+When replacing your HVAC, ask the provider to explain the new model, brand, energy efficiency, features, and estimated installation time.
+Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Reputable HVAC companies stand behind their work with warranties.
-Compare warranties from different companies, while remembering that more comprehensive coverage is better.
-Look for the company that provides the most coverage for a fair price.
+Trustworthy HVAC companies stand behind their work with warranties.
+Compare warranties from different companies, keeping in mind that broader coverage is better.
+Look for the company that offers the most coverage for a reasonable price.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what, if any, services are required.
-You should also have an inspection if you notice any new issues, like strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be serviced every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Normally, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.
+Usually, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't offer these options, you could consider taking out your own loan.
+Be sure to speak with a financial advisor and your HVAC company to determine what options are available to you and appropriate for your situation.